-The Code of Governance Compliance (Y/N Comments: Evidence: Action needed to achieve compliance : Johnnetts.
-(1) Permitted by law and by the organisation's own constitution; Yes No Evidence: Action needed: Comments: Memorandum and Articles - Article 27 By whom: By date: (2) Agreed by the board as being in the best interests of the organisation; Yes No Action needed: Comments: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) compared to peers.
+The Code of Governance Compliance (Y/N) Evidence: Action needed to achieve compliance : Comments: (1) Permitted by law and by the organisation's own constitution; Yes  No 🗆 Evidence: Action needed: Comments: Memorandum and Articles - Article 27 By whom: By date: (2) Agreed by the board as being in the best interests of the organisation; Yes No Evidence: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) Action needed: Comments: Board Remaineration Policy - External review of board and Entripay (Approved by Board May-23) compared to peers.
 New process in place for Board pay to be reviewed 3 yearly by an independent source.
-By whom: By date: (3) Aligned with the organisation's social purpose and wider reputation; Yes No Action needed: Comments: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) compared to peers.
+By whom: (2) Aligned with the ergeniesticn's Evidence By date: (3) Aligned with the organisation's social purpose and wider reputation; Yes No Comments: Evidence: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) Action needed: By whom: Comments. compared to peers.
 New process in place for Board pay to be reviewed 3 yearly by an independent source.
-By whom: By date: (4) Proportionate to the organisation's size, complexity, level of risk and Yes No Action needed: resources; Comments: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) compared to peers.
+By date: (4) Proportionate to the organisation's Evidence: Action needed: size, complexity, level of risk and resources; Yes No Evidence: Board Remuneration Policy - External review of board and EMT pay (Approved by Board May-23) compared to peers.
 New process in place for Board pay to be reviewed 3 yearly by an independent source.
-By whom: Source.
-By date: (5) Linked to the role's responsibilities, against which performance is Yes No Action needed: reviewed; Comments: Board Remuneration Policy links the remuneration to the role Annual Board appraisals monitors performance against role profiles By whom: By date: (6) Regularly reviewed, drawing on external advice as necessary; Yes No Action needed: Comments: External review of board and EMT pay (Approved by Board May-23) compared to peers.
+By whom: Comments.
+(5) Linked to the role's responsibilities, Evidence: By date: Action needed: against which performance is reviewed; Yes No Board Remuneration Policy links the remuneration to the role By whom: Teviewed, Comments.
+Annual Board appraisals monitors performance against role profiles By date: (6) Regularly reviewed, drawing on Evidence: Action needed: external advice as necessary; Yes No External review of board and EMT pay (Approved by Board May-23) compared to peers.
+By whom: Commente.
 Remuneration Policy requires Board pay to be reviewed 3 yearly by an independent source.
-By whom: By date: (7) Disclosed in the organisation's annual financial statements.
-Yes No Action needed: Comments: Disclosed in the Annual Report & Financial Statements - published on the BH website By whom: By date: Yes No Action needed: Comments: Memorandum and Articles - article 13 (16) - terms of 6 years - can extend to 9 years by exception if Board agrees By whom:
+By date: (7) Disclosed in the organisation's Yes  No 🗆 Evidence: Action needed: annual financial statements.
+Yes I No I Comments: Disclosed in the Annual Report & Financial Statements - published on the BH website By whom: By date: Yes  No 🗆 Evidence: Action needed: Comments: Memorandum and Articles - article 13 (16) - terms of 6 years - can extend to 9 years by exception if By whom: Board agrees ,